The Gorenstein property for projective coordinate rings of the moduli of parabolic $\mathrm{SL}_2$-principal bundles on a smooth curve: The polytope

 \end{proof}

-\begin{remark} Using \cite[Equation 8]{StXu}, it's possible to deduce Proposition \ref{Sym} in the case $g = 0$ by applying permutations and so-called Cremona transformations from the birational geometry of moduli spaces of rank $2$ parabolic vector bundles.
-It is remarkable that these conclusions can also be deduced from symmetry properties of a tetrahedron. \end{remark}
+\begin{remark} Using \cite[Equation 8]{StXu}, it is possible to deduce Proposition \ref{Sym} in the case $g = 0$ by applying permutations and the so-called Cremona transformations from the birational geometry of moduli spaces of rank $2$ parabolic vector bundles.